How it works

 Volkswagen isn’t the only company that sells cars.
 You can go for Adidas instead of Nike — they basically have the same stuff.
 Yet, we consider them to be different.
 That’s because these brands connect their values to their product.
 They have to match.
 You can’t wish to be reliable if your product breaks fast.
 Linking your attributes to your product the right way will help you set yourself apart from your competitors.

 When we connect to others, it’s often because we can identify with them — even if it’s a company.
 We recognize parts of ourselves in them.
 Maybe it’s a shared value, similar characteristics, or a quality we find important.
 Want to connect to your potential customers?
 Get to know them and be relevant to them.

 Discover the brand attributes that your customers care about

 Use Attest’s intuitive market research platform to get quality insights for making better brand positioning decisions.

 It’s time to make things real!
 Sit down with experts in their fields that understand how words, shapes, colours, and structures provoke certain emotions.
 With those designers, copywriters, strategic minds and marketers, you can lay the groundwork of a brand messaging strategy that revolves around your attributes and will create a strong brand.

-If you’re working on your brand positioning, don’t skip the step of formulating your brand attributes.
+If you’re working on your brand positioning, don’t skip the step of formulating your brand attributes and tracking your brand.
 Every brand attribute you have will ultimately make it easier to create powerful, meaningful campaigns.